...

 Image from Skinos Mastiha Official Site

 What would you say if you had to describe Greeks in just a few words?
-We would say they are some of the most hospitable people we have come across in all our travels.
-Tourism is a major industry in Greece, but that doesn’t always translate to feeling appreciated and welcomed as a guest.
-One of the most striking traits in Greece is that in most restaurants, especially local places, you will be provided at least one and, maybe, several times, a free food or drink for every meal.
+We would say they are among the most hospitable people we have encountered in all our travels.
+Tourism is a significant industry in Greece, but that doesn’t always translate to feeling appreciated and welcomed as a guest.
+One of the most striking traits in Greece is that in most restaurants, especially local places, you will be provided at least one, and sometimes several, free items with your meal.
 That was our experience not only on the mainland but also on Mykonos, Santorini, and Crete.

 It expresses their appreciation for your patronage, a gift of sorts to say thank you.
-In our most recent travels in 2021, we were often greeted with a complimentary appetizer.
-We would then be given a complimentary small carafe of liquor and dessert at the end of the meal as they left the check.
+During our 2021 travels, we were often greeted with a complimentary appetizer.
+We would then be given a complimentary small carafe of liquor and dessert at the end of the meal, with the check left.
 These offers of kind hospitality were always welcome and lovely.
 In all our travels so far, it is unique to Greece.

 Our Introduction to Mastiha

-During Joelle’s first trip to Greece with her sister, the liquor given complimentary at the end of the meal was almost exclusively Mastiha.
+During Joelle’s first trip to Greece with her sister, the complimentary liquor at the end of the meal was almost exclusively Mastiha.
 (Our 2021 trip was a mix of Mastiha and Vinsanto.)
 We never missed out on trying something new, so we went for it, not even knowing for sure what we were trying.
 It was quite a shock the first time.
 Imagine drinking tree bark when you were least expecting it.
 Technically, that is what you are drinking.
-To our surprise, we quickly came to enjoy it and were disappointed when it wasn’t provided at the meal’s end.
+To our surprise, we quickly came to enjoy it and were disappointed when it wasn’t served at the end of the meal.

-Mastiha is created with resin from the Mastiha tree that grows on the island of Chios, Greece.
-Indeed, the unique climate on the island’s southern end is the only place in the world where an aromatic resin of this quality is cultivated.
-There is quite a story to this unique herbal liquor with its magical qualities.
+Mastiha is produced from the resin of the Mastiha tree, which grows on the island of Chios, Greece.
+Indeed, the unique climate at the island’s southern end is the only place in the world where this aromatic resin is cultivated.
+There is a compelling story behind this unique herbal liquor, with its magical qualities.
 As you look closely, you will see Mastiha products everywhere in Greece.
 From candies, elixirs, cough drops, digestive aids, toothpaste, deodorant, shampoo, gum, sunscreen, skincare, coffee, cereal bars, a culinary herb…..you get it.
 The Greeks love their Mastiha; in any form, they can get it.

 What is Mastiha?

 Mastiha starts as a semi-transparent sap that solidifies in yellowish teardrop blobs.
-It’s native to the southern side of the island of Chios in Greece.
+It’s native to the southern side of the Greek island of Chios.
 There have been attempts to graft such trees in Italy, Turkey, and northern Chios with no success.
-This is due to the combination of the volcanic soil of southern Chios, an exceedingly dry microclimate, and perfected eugenics over generations, where only the best-yielding trees were propagated.
+This is due to the combination of the volcanic soil of southern Chios, an exceedingly dry microclimate, and generations of selective breeding, in which only the best-yielding trees were propagated.

 Sold whole or ground, mastiha is used as a flavoring in cooking and as a fragrant, refreshing additive to cosmetics and personal hygiene products.
 Additionally, it is found in paint and varnishes, where mastic is added for its oily properties and color.

 You may have already had some without realizing it.
-It is extensively used in Eastern Mediterranean and Arab cuisine, found in desserts, pastries, pudding, candy, fruit preserves, and to flavor beverages like tea or coffee.
+It is widely used in Eastern Mediterranean and Arab cuisines, appearing in desserts, pastries, puddings, candies, and fruit preserves, and in beverages such as tea and coffee.
 Moreover, mastiha can be used as a spice in both sweet and spicy dishes.
 It is popular in meat dishes with lamb, fish, poultry, and goat.
 It can even be a natural chewing gum (mastic gum).
 When ground and mixed with sugar or salt, mastiha is excellent for flavoring savory or sugary preparations.

 Musky and aromatic, mastiha has a distinct and refreshing earthy flavor of wood, fresh trees, and pine.
-It sounds strange, but trust us, it is terrific.
+It may sound unusual, but trust us, it is terrific.
 Drinking the Mastiha spirits is precisely how you feel refreshed.

 History

 For almost 3.000 years, the power of mastiha has been around.
-It has spread throughout the world through emperors and adventurers.
-Mastiha has traveled to Genoa, Istanbul, Athens, and worldwide as a culinary delicacy known for its excellent digestive attributes.
+It has spread worldwide through emperors and adventurers.
+Mastiha has traveled worldwide as a culinary delicacy, known for its digestive properties.

 The English word “masticate” comes from the Latin adaptation of the Greek word “to chew,” which is mastichein.
-Back in the day, before toothpaste, the wealthy would chew mastiha to fight plaque and freshen their breath.
+In the past, before toothpaste, the wealthy would chew mastiha to fight plaque and freshen their breath.

 Chios Island